Sable/Mc2Mc/Schedule.md

 May 22

     - Report the revised draft (brief version)
-    - Create benchmark for experiment
+    - Create benchmarks for experiment